 You’ve probably noticed that aside from my weekly song posts, the blog has been pretty quiet over the past couple of weeks.
 I don’t like to go without posting for long, but this time I had a good excuse: I was on vacation in Italy and Spain!

 My husband and I had the time of our lives traveling through Rome, Florence, Venice and Barcelona.
-And while initially I had planned on keeping a daily journal on my personal blog, it turned out that we were way too busy for that.
-But I did manage to write about the first few days, as well as a final recap of the vacation along with links to all of our photos:
+And while initially I had planned on keeping a daily journal, it turned out we were way too busy for that.

 I’ve only been home for a few days, but I’m finally starting to get over my post-vacation blues and back into the swing of things.
 I’m looking forward to having a productive Labor Day weekend, followed by the beginning of the fall session here at the studio on Tuesday.

 This summer was a blur of hard work (from both myself and my students!) and fun; a European vacation was the perfect ending to my favorite season.
 How are you spending the final weekend of summer as we know it?

 Last summer, my nephew Mason came over for a little music-making session with his aunt Rachel.
 My father-in-law caught some of the action on camera, including the photo above of Mason playing away on the lollipop drum.

 I’ve been using this instrument a LOT lately in my music therapy sessions, which inspired me to write The Lollipop Bop.
 It’s the first lollipop drum-specific tune in my collection, and I’m digging it!
 Check it out for yourself and let me know what you think.

 The song has a bit of a retro feel to it, right?
 It just makes me want to pick up a lollipop drum and bop along to the music.
 Unfortunately I won’t have a chance to try it out with my students until the fall session begins next week, but I’m already looking forward to doing so!